Byte-A/byte-a/README.md

 ### Hi there 👋

-💬 Overview: I'm Byte-a, a programmer,  pentester, and an over all tech enthusiast.
+💬 Overview: I'm Byte-A, a programmer, pentester, and an over all tech enthusiast.
+GNU Linux?
+Yea, thats my jam.

 ## 💬 Languages
  - ☕ Java ☕